National Development Programme for Coaching Excellence

 This course is relevant for coaches working with adults and young people who participate in equestrian sport for competitive recreation motives.
 Coaches wanting to join this programme will be ambitious in improving their own performance and will already have success in getting more people participating in equestrian sport and retaining them in the sport by creating enjoyable coaching environments.

 This is a cross discipline programme involving; British Showjumping, British Dressage and British Eventing.
-The programme will start in Autumn 2019 and the cost for the programme is £250 with Sport England supporting 50% of the overall cost.
+The programme commences in Autumn and the cost for the programme is £250 with Sport England supporting 50% of the overall cost.
 All places will be allocated following an interview process.